Brighton & Hove Dance Academy

 Priority is given to establishing an atmosphere where children feel secure and not threatened by bullying from other children.

 CODE OF CONDUCT

 High standards of behaviour are expected of all pupils to encourage discipline and respect for others.
-This includes listening attentively and avoiding disturbing the learning and concentration of others.
+This includes listening attentively and avoiding disturbing the learning and concentration of others, arriving on time for class and regular attendance.
 Children who consistently misbehave in class may be asked to leave the group.

 In the course of teaching dance it is necessary at times to touch pupils to adjust posture or to correct a position.
 This is in accordance with standard practice that avoids touching sensitive parts of the body.
 A pupil who feels uncomfortable with being touched may approach the teacher in confidence and ask her/him not to do so in future.
 Physical contact with young children (under six) is necessary when holding hands in order to form a circle which helps focus attention and ensures all children can see the teacher and be seen, or for comfort if they slip and fall.

 Male parents and carers should use the male changing room when helping change their children into dance clothing and equally female parents and carers should use the female changing room.

 Personal information is limited to that which you fill out on the registration form when enrolling.
 This includes: names of pupil and the parent or guardian filling out the form, the pupil’s date of birth, the address, telephone numbers, email address and voluntary information on any medical condition that might affect the pupil and his/her physicality.